-Pro forma as adjusted net tangible book value is our pro forma net tangible book deficit, after giving effect to (i) the conversion of the 2013 Notes, including accrued interest thereon, into an aggregate of 351,595 shares of common stock upon the closing of this offering at the assumed initial public offering price of \$6.00 per share and assuming a closing date of June 30, 2014; (ii) the repayment of the April Bridge Loan that is due and payable upon the closing of this offering; (iii) the repayment of the May Bridge Loan that is due and payable upon the closing of this offering; (iv) the payment of €0.5 million (or \$0.7 million, as converted) to ProteoSys for the ProteoSys License Fee; (v) the purchase of 3,284,353 shares of our common stock by JJDC in a private placement concurrent with the closing of this offering at an assumed price of \$6.00 per share, the assumed initial public offering price set forth on the cover page of this prospectus, for an aggregate of \$19.7 million, and our subsequent payment to Janssen of \$22.0 million, pursuant to the co-development and license agreement with Janssen; (vi) the purchase of 666,666 shares of our common stock by certain former shareholders of Mind-NRG in a private placement concurrent with the closing of this offering at an assumed price of \$6.00 per share, the assumed initial public offering price set forth on the cover page of this prospectus, for an aggregate of \$4.0 million; (vii) 926,604 shares of common stock held by one of our stockholders that have been considered non-vested stock for accounting purposes vesting due to the closing of this offering, resulting in a charge for stock-based compensation of approximately \$10.5 million; and (viii) the sale of 5,454,545 shares of common stock in this offering at an assumed initial public offering price of \$6.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Pro forma as adjusted net tangible book value is our pro forma net tangible book deficit, after giving effect to (i) the conversion of the 2013 Notes, including accrued interest thereon, into an aggregate of 351,595 shares of common stock upon the closing of this offering at the initial public offering price of \$6.00 per share and assuming a closing date of June 30, 2014; (ii) the repayment of the April Bridge Loan that is due and payable upon the closing of this offering; (iii) the repayment of the May Bridge Loan that is due and payable upon the closing of this offering; (iv) the payment of €0.5 million (or \$0.7 million, as converted) to ProteoSys for the ProteoSys License Fee; (v) the purchase of 3,284,353 shares of our common stock by JJDC in a private placement concurrent with the closing of this offering at a price of \$6.00 per share, for an aggregate of \$19.7 million, and our subsequent payment to Janssen of \$22.0 million, pursuant to the co-development and license agreement with Janssen; (vi) the purchase of 666,666 shares of our common stock by certain former shareholders of Mind-NRG in a private placement concurrent with the closing of this offering at a price of \$6.00 per share, for an aggregate of \$4.0 million; (vii) 926,604 shares of common stock held by one of our stockholders that have been considered non-vested stock for accounting purposes vesting due to the closing of this offering, resulting in a charge for stock-based compensation of approximately \$10.5 million; and (viii) the sale of 5,454,545 shares of common stock in this offering at the initial public offering price of \$6.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 As of March 31, 2014, our pro forma as adjusted net tangible book value would have been approximately \$23.1 million, or approximately \$1.26 per share.
-This represents an immediate increase in pro forma net tangible book value of \$1.68 per share to our existing stockholders and an immediate dilution of \$4.74 per share to investors purchasing common stock in this offering.
+This represents an immediate increase in pro forma net tangible book value of \$1.68 per share to our existing stockholders and an immediate dilution of